Kenttleton/data-structures-and-algorithms/Stack/README.md

 A stack is a linear data structure that follows a particular order in which the operations are performed.

-To implement the stack, it is required to maintain the pointer to the top of the stack, which is the last element to be inserted because we can access the elements only on the top of the stack.
+To implement the stack, it is required to maintain the pointer to the top of the stack, which is the last item to be inserted because we can access the items only on the top of the stack.

 __LIFO( Last In First Out )/FILO( First In Last Out):__

-This strategy states that the element that is inserted last will come out first and the first element inserted will come out last.
+This strategy states that the item that is inserted last will come out first and the first item inserted will come out last.
 You can take a deck of cards sitting on a table as a real-life example.
 The card which we put last is on the top and since we remove the card that is at the top, we can say that the card that was put last comes out first.

 ## Basic Operations on Stack